 Many companies offer the homeowner discount, but not all of them do.
 Not only that, but they also run their programs their own way.
 Here’s a list of major insurance companies that offer these savings to customers:

-Liberty Mutual offers auto insurance savings for customers that own a home.
+Liberty Mutual offers savings for customers that own a home.
 You don’t need to insure your house with them to qualify.
 Liberty Mutual doesn’t disclose an exact amount of savings.
 This number will likely vary depending on the state and between each driver.

-Another company giving homeowners a break is Farmers.
+Another company giving home owners a break is Farmers.
 They don’t tell customers how much they’ll save beforehand.
 But they make it very easy to qualify.
 Farmers doesn’t even need to be your home insurance provider.
 You’ll need to speak with your agent for more info on how much you save.

 Direct Auto is a non-standard insurer that offers coverage to high-risk drivers.
 You’ll be able to get a discount from them if you own a home.
 According to Direct Auto, you can save up to 15%.
 To get it, you’ll need to own a house, townhouse, or condo.

 If you’ve already insured a home, Dairyland will take a little off your premium.
 Depending on your state, even a renters policy could qualify you.
-Definitely contact Dairyland directly or an ask agent about it.
+Definitely contact Dairyland directly or ask an agent about it.

-Bundling Can Also Help Homeowners Save Money
+Bundling Also Helps Homeowners Save Money

 Frequently Asked Questions

-A: Recreational vehicles or RVs don’t count as a home and won’t qualify for this discount.
+Recreational vehicles or RVs don’t count as a home and won’t qualify for this discount.
 You’ll generally need to own a house, townhouse, or condo to qualify.
 RVs and mobile homes normally don’t qualify.
 Be sure to speak with your insurer to find out what they accept as a home.

-Q: Do I need homeowners insurance to get this discount?
+Do I need homeowners policy to qualify?